 “The essence of Christianity it not an idea, not a system of thought, not a plan of action.
 The essence of Christianity is a Person: Jesus Christ Himself.”

-THE RITE OF CHRISTIAN INITIATION OF ADULTS (R.C.I.A.)
+THE ORDER OF CHRISTIAN INITIATION OF ADULTS (O.C.I.A.)
 PROCESS

 For whom is the R.C.I.A.
 Process?